China (Red Rockers song)

 "China" is a song by Red Rockers, released in 1983.
 It was a hit single, peaking at No. 53 on the Billboard Hot 100 and No. 19 on the Mainstream Rock chart.

 History

 "China" was originally one of the ten songs on Red Rockers' second full-length album, Good as Gold.
 The single was released on the joint label Columbia/415.

 In the wake of 415's deal with Columbia, "Voice of America" was relegated to the B-side of the single, and "China" became the breakout single for the band.
 It spent ten weeks on the Billboard Hot 100, debuting at number 92 the week of June 4, 1983 and peaking at number 53 the weeks of July 9 and 16, 1983.
 Although the song did not reach the Billboard top 40, it has had an enduring lifespan.
-The song's popularity was enhanced by its colorful music video, which was a regular selection on MTV during its early years.
+The song's popularity was enhanced by its colorful music video, which was a regular selection on MTV during its early years being added into rotation in April 1983.
 The video was filmed in New Orleans, the band's hometown.